Last Updated: 8/21/21 – National Parks Road Trips – Desert Parks Road Trip

 Driving Time: 3-hour and 30-minute drive from Carlsbad Caverns to White Sands

-In my opinion, White Sands National Monument may just be America’s most beautiful national monument.
+In my opinion, White Sands National Park may just be one of America’s most beautiful national parklands.
 These beautiful white sand dunes were created because of an underground water table that keeps the ground moist and prevents the sand from blowing away.
 I would try and plan on being at White Sands during either a sunrise or sunset, as the white sands are absolutely breathtaking under a colorful sky.

 Once you have had your fill of beautiful sunrises and sunsets at White Sands, you will continue heading West into Arizona towards Tucson and Saguaro National Park.
 If you are looking for a stop to break-up your drive, I would suggest making a stop at Tombstone, Arizona, which isn’t out of your way at all.
 Here you will find the site of the legendary gun battle at the OK Corral, which is reenacted on a daily basis.
 There is also some great restaurants and souvenir shopping if you are so inclined.